Medically reviewed by Drugs.com. Last updated on Feb 5, 2019.

-<1% (Limited to important or life-threatening): Acute renal failure, adrenocortical insufficiency, arterial thrombosis (includes cerebral infarction, cerebrovascular accident, transient ischemic attack), cardiac failure, cardiomyopathy, cerebral hemorrhage, cholecystitis (particularly acalculous), erythema multiforme, esophagitis, fistula (sometimes associated with tumor necrosis and/or regression), fulminant necrotizing fasciitis (including of the perineum), gastrointestinal hemorrhage, gastrointestinal perforation, hemolytic uremic syndrome, hepatic failure, hepatotoxicity, hypersensitivity (includes angioedema), hyperthyroidism, ischemic heart disease, myocardial infarction, nephrotic syndrome, neutropenic infection, osteonecrosis of the jaw, preeclampsia (proteinuria and reversible hypertension) (Gallucci 2013; Patel 2008), prolonged Q-T interval on ECG (dose dependent), proteinuria, pulmonary hemorrhage, pyoderma gangrenosum (including positive dechallenges), renal insufficiency, respiratory tract hemorrhage, respiratory tract infection (may be serious), reversible posterior leukoencephalopathy syndrome, rhabdomyolysis (with/without acute renal failure), seizure, sepsis, skin infection (may be serious), Stevens-Johnson syndrome, thrombotic thrombocytopenic purpura, thyroiditis (Feldt 2012), torsades de pointes, toxic epidermal necrolysis, tumor hemorrhage, tumor lysis syndrome, urinary tract hemorrhage, urinary tract infection (may be serious), ventricular arrhythmia, wound healing impairment
+<1%, postmarketing, and/or case reports: Acute renal failure, angioedema, arterial thrombosis, cardiac failure, cardiomyopathy, cerebral hemorrhage, cerebral infarction, cerebrovascular accident, cholecystitis (particularly acalculous), erythema multiforme, esophagitis, fistula (sometimes associated with tumor necrosis and/or regression), necrotizing fasciitis (including of the perineum), gastrointestinal hemorrhage, gastrointestinal perforation, hemolytic-uremic syndrome, hepatic failure, hepatotoxicity, hypersensitivity reaction, hyperthyroidism, ischemic heart disease, myocardial infarction, myopathy, nephrotic syndrome, neutropenic infection, osteonecrosis of the jaw, pleural effusion, preeclampsia (like syndrome with proteinuria and reversible hypertension) (Gallucci 2013; Patel 2008), prolonged QT interval on ECG, proteinuria, pulmonary embolism, pulmonary hemorrhage, pyoderma gangrenosum (including positive dechallenges), renal insufficiency, respiratory tract hemorrhage, respiratory tract infection, reversible posterior leukoencephalopathy syndrome, rhabdomyolysis, seizure, sepsis, septic shock, serious infection, skin infection, Stevens-Johnson syndrome, thrombotic microangiopathy, thrombotic thrombocytopenic purpura, thyroiditis (Feldt 2012), torsades de pointes, toxic epidermal necrolysis, transient ischemic attacks, tumor hemorrhage, tumor lysis syndrome, urinary tract hemorrhage, urinary tract infection, ventricular arrhythmia, wound healing impairment

 Concerns related to adverse effects:

-• Cardiovascular events: Cardiovascular events (some fatal), including heart failure, cardiomyopathy, myocardial ischemia and myocardial infarction (MI) have been reported.
-Use with caution in patients at risk for cardiovascular events.
-May cause a decrease in left ventricular ejection fraction (LVEF), including some grade 3 reductions.
-Obtain LVEF evaluation prior to treatment.
-Discontinue with clinical signs and symptoms of heart failure.
-Interrupt therapy and/or decrease dose with LVEF <50% and >20% reduction from baseline in patients without clinical heart failure signs/symptoms.
-Patients with cardiac events (MI, bypass grafts, symptomatic heart failure, cerebrovascular accident, transient ischemic attack, and pulmonary embolism) within the previous 12 months were excluded from clinical trials and it is not known if the risk for left ventricular dysfunction is increased in patient with these conditions; assess risks versus benefits; monitor for clinical signs/symptoms of heart failure, in addition to baseline, also obtain periodic LVEF evaluation.
+• Cardiovascular events: Cardiovascular events (some fatal), including heart failure (HF), cardiomyopathy, myocardial ischemia and myocardial infarction (MI) have been reported.
+Consider left ventricular ejection fraction (LVEF) baseline evaluation prior to treatment in patients without cardiac risk factors; monitor closely for signs/symptoms of HF during sunitinib treatment; consider periodic LVEF evaluations.
+Discontinue with clinical signs and symptoms of HF.
+In patients without clinical signs/symptoms of HF, interrupt therapy and/or decrease dose with LVEF <50% but >20% from baseline or below the lower limit of normal (if baseline ejection fraction is not available).
+In some patients, HF may recover.
+Patients with cardiac events (MI [including severe/unstable angina], bypass graft, symptomatic HF, cerebrovascular accident, transient ischemic attack, and pulmonary embolism) within the previous 12 months were excluded from clinical trials, and it is not known if the risk for left ventricular dysfunction is increased in patients with these conditions.

 • Dermatologic toxicities: Severe cutaneous reactions, including erythema multiforme (EM), Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN) have been reported (some fatal); if signs/symptoms of EM, SJS, or TEN (progressive skin rash, often with blisters or mucosal lesions) are present, discontinue sunitinib.
 Do not restart treatment if SJS or TEN are suspected.
 Necrotizing fasciitis (with fatalities) has been reported, including perineum necrotizing fasciitis and fasciitis secondary to fistula formation.
 Discontinue sunitinib in patients who develop necrotizing fasciitis.
 Sunitinib may cause skin and/or hair depigmentation or discoloration.

-• GI complications: Serious and fatal GI complications, including GI perforation, have occurred (rarely).
-Pancreatitis has been observed in RCC patients; discontinue sunitinib if symptoms are present.
+• GI complications: Serious and fatal GI complications, including GI perforation, have occurred (rarely) in patients with intra-abdominal malignancies.
+Pancreatitis has been observed in RCC patients.

 • Hepatotoxicity: [US Boxed Warning]: Hepatotoxicity, which may be severe and/or fatal, has been observed in clinical trials and in postmarketing surveillance.
+Monitor hepatic function and interrupt, reduce, or discontinue dosing as recommended.
 Signs of liver failure include jaundice, elevated transaminases, and/or hyperbilirubinemia, in conjunction with encephalopathy, coagulopathy and/or renal failure.
 Monitor liver function tests at baseline, with each treatment cycle and if clinically indicated.
 Withhold treatment for grade 3 or 4 hepatotoxicity; discontinue if hepatotoxicity does not resolve.
 Do not reinitiate in patients with severe changes in liver function tests or other signs/symptoms of liver failure.
 Sunitinib has not been studied in patients with ALT or AST >2.5 times ULN (or >5 times ULN if due to liver metastases).

 • Hypoglycemia: Symptomatic hypoglycemia has been associated with sunitinib; may result in loss of consciousness or require hospitalization.
 Hypoglycemia occurred infrequently in patients with renal cell cancer and gastrointestinal stromal tumors (GIST); however, the incidence is higher (~10%) in patients with pancreatic neuroendocrine tumors (PNET); preexisting glucose homeostasis abnormalities were not always present in hypoglycemic patients with PNET.
 Blood glucose decreases may be worse in patients with diabetes.
 Monitor blood glucose levels regularly during and following discontinuation of treatment.
 Dose modifications of antidiabetic medications may be necessary to minimize the risk of hypoglycemia.